TheSeamau5/GraphicsEngine/README.md

 }
 ```

-A `Camera` is an `Object` with an aspect ratio, a field of view, a near clipping plane, and a far clipping plane.
+A `Camera` is a `Transform` with an aspect ratio, a field of view, a near clipping plane, and a far clipping plane.
 In essence, a `Camera` describes a [viewing frustrum](http://en.wikipedia.org/wiki/Viewing_frustum).

 The default camera is defined as follows:
 ```elm